 Doing Home Improvement Work on Your Own Home

 Contractor Work Without Licensing

 In the State of Texas, if a person owns and lives on a property and claims it as their homestead, that person is allowed to do their own construction, electrical, mechanical, and plumbing work on that home without being licensed by the state.
-A permit must still be issued by the Development Services Department before beginning the project, and the work must meet all applicable state and local building codes.
+The Development Services Department must still issue a permit before beginning the project, and the work must meet all applicable state and local building codes.
 The work is still inspected by the Building Inspector at regular intervals and must pass inspections just like any licensed contractor.

 How to Show that a Property is Your Homestead

 There are two ways to show proof of homestead.
 The first is by providing the city with a copy of your property tax statement from Wise County Appraisal District showing the homestead exemption.
 The second way is by completing and filing a Homestead Designation Affidavit with the County Clerk and providing the city with a filed marked copy.
 You can obtain a physical copy of an affidavit at the Development Services Office.